 Adhering to Amazon’s TOS

-Amazon does have specific rules about using the Buyer Messaging system.
+Amazon does have specific rules about using the buyer-seller messaging system.
 Specifically, you cannot direct customers off-Amazon.
 All customer support must be conducted through Amazon, and Amazon will redact any contact information such as email or phone number that is provided (on both sides of the conversation).
 Additionally, you cannot direct customers to your website or store for returns/refunds/exchanges/discounts.

 You also cannot offer anything of value in exchange for a review.
 This means you need to be very careful how you phrase your review requests, since it is still considered acceptable to offer return customer incentives.